 When will Apple launch a new Macbook or Macbook Pro?

 Apple launched its latest Macbook Pro on October 27, 2016.
 This super-powered laptop boasts top-end specs, powerful graphics processing and some really cool new features like the Touch Bar control panel and Touch ID sensor.
 You once again have a choice of sizes too, between 13 or 15-inch models.

 Check out our Macbook Pro 2016 vs Macbook Pro 2015 comparison review to see what’s new in the latest Macbook Pro.

-When will Apple launch a new Macbook Air or Macbook Pro?
+When will Apple launch a new Macbook Air?

 When will Apple launch new iPads?

-On March 21 2017, Apple revealed its first standard iPad refresh in ages.
+On March 21, 2017, Apple revealed its first standard iPad refresh in ages.
 The all-new 9.7-inch iPad is a much cheaper alternative to the iPad Pro 9.7, starting at just £339 here in the UK.
-Those specs have been slashed of course, but this new Apple tab is well up to the task of watching movies and playing games.
+Those specs have been slashed of course, to match the lower price.
+However, this new Apple tab is well up to the task of watching movies and playing games.

-Of course, Apple’s last iPad Pro launch was the reveal of the iPad Pro 9.7, back in March 2016.
-Which means we're likely to see some fresh new professional Apple tablets launched in the first half of 2017 too.
+Apple’s last iPad Pro launch before 2017 was the reveal of the iPad Pro 9.7, back in March 2016.
+Which is why no-one was surprised when Apple finally revealed its new 10.5-inch Pro tablet at WWDC 2017.